 The Palsgaard factory in Denmark took the first steps of our sustainability journey, setting the pace for other Palsgaard factories around the world.
 The factory in Denmark was a natural starting point for reducing emissions, as it used the most energy at the time.
 It also had local access to infrastructure and technologies that were still in infancy in other parts of the world.

 You can see an overview of our remarkable journey to CO2-neutral production here:

 It’s not just about the type of energy we use or the lighting options we select for our sites.
 A lot of consideration goes into the design of each step within our production processes, including the technologies selected for each process.

 We continually search for innovative ways to reduce our CO2 footprint throughout the entire production process.
 By optimising operations, we ensure that we get the most out of our raw materials, saving cost and the environment, too.

 In 2018, we reduced energy consumption by 7.4% (per kg of finished product) compared with the previous year.
 We have set a 2020 goal across all our production sites to reduce energy consumption (per kg of finished product) to 1.05 kWh.
 We are not far off from achieving that goal either, with an average energy consumption of 1.12 kWh per kilogram of finished product in 2018.

 The most important production processes of our operations in Denmark are illustrated in figure 1.
 Material and resource streams are calculated per kg of finished product, and the figures quoted are from 2018.

+We have maintained our CO2-neutral status across all 6 production sites in 2019.
 An independent auditor has verified that Palsgaard’s factories have offset their consolidated carbon emissions related to electricity consumption and natural gas consumption.